-The top open-enrollment college on our list is Liberty University.
-Liberty University is a private, non-profit Christian University based in Central Virginia.
+Liberty University is a private, non-profit Christian university operating out of central Virginia.
 Students come to Liberty for the opportunity to earn a solid Christian foundation as well as an education.
-As a religious liberal arts school, they are committed to academic excellence and training champions for Christ.
-Amazingly, tuition costs at Liberty University have not increased in three years, despite rising program costs across other online schools and university campuses.
-Liberty University offers online associates, bachelor’s, master’s, and doctoral degrees in a wide variety of fields and specializations.
-Liberty even offers a unique dual enrollment program for high school students looking to get ahead in the game.
+As a religious liberal arts school, the institution is committed to academic excellence and promoting Christ-centered values.
+Amazingly, tuition at Liberty University has not increased in three years, despite rising program costs across other online schools and university campuses.
+Liberty offers online associate’s, bachelor’s, master’s, and doctoral degrees in a wide variety of fields and specializations.
+It even offers a unique dual enrollment program for high school students looking to get their foot in the door.

 - Student to faculty ratio 19:1